VirtoCommerce/vc-docs/dev_docs/docs/GraphQL-Storefront-API-Reference-xAPI/getting-started.md

 # Getting Started
-The Experience API (xAPI) project is primarily an intermediated layer between clients and enterprise  services powered by GraphQL protocol and is tightly coupled to a specific user/touchpoint experience with fast and reliable access.
-At the same time, it represents an implementation of the *back end for front end* (BFF) design pattern.
+The Experience API (xAPI) project is primarily an intermediated layer between clients and enterprise  services powered by GraphQL protocol.
+It is tightly coupled to a specific user/touchpoint experience with fast and reliable access.
+At the same time, it represents an implementation of the back end for front end (BFF) design pattern.

 ## Prerequisites
 To run our xAPI, you will need:

-- VC platform 3.0 or later
+* VC platform 3.0 or later.
-- The platform configured to use ElasticSearch engine
+* The platform configured to use ElasticSearch engine.

 ```json title="appsettings.json"
 "Search": {